rows/X/README.md

 After the

 > [!NOTE]
-> :warning: You need to do this just one time.
+> You need to do this just one time.
 >
 > To enable development mode for your Chrome extension, follow these steps:
 >